 CREATE & GATE

-Firstly, we will use a common sawtooth-based synthetic waveform that you’ve probably heard in genres like Trance, EDM, and Techno.
+Firstly, we will use a common sawtooth-based synthetic waveform.
+You’ve probably heard it in genres like Trance, EDM, and Techno.

 It sounds like this.

 Simple Synth Pad

 To load Traktor Gate, drag it from Guitar Rig’s components/special FX drop-down menu and drop it on the right side of the plug-in.
 Here you will see a few knobs controlling dry/wet, additional noise, shaping, and rate parameters.
 For our example, we will push the dry/wet all the way to the right (fully wet, essentially making the unit a serial processor).
 On the other hand, we’ll push the noise knob all the way to the left (no noise).
 Furthermore, we will deal with the shape and rate knobs more carefully.

 The shape parameter affects the decay time of the gate effect.
 Additionally, the rate knob determines the note value to which the gating will sync (1/4 note, 1/8 note, 1/16 note…. etc).